VSainteuf/izitorch/README.md

 - num_classes: number of classes (in case of classification problem)
 - num_workers: number of workers for DataLoader
 - pin_memory: whether to use pin memory for DataLoader
-- train_ratio: ratio for the train/test split (when no k-fold)
+- train_ratio: ratio of total number of samples used as train set (when no k-fold)
 - kfold: If non zero, number of folds to execute
 - validation: Whether to use a separate validation test to test each epoch
 - save_last: Save only the last epoch's weights